rismm/tp/docs/UserGuide.md

 - `NAME` is case-insensitive
   - e.g. `Cheese` will be interpreted as `cheese`
 - If `NAME` already exists in the inventory, use the [update](#update-an-item-update) command instead
-- `QUANTITY` must be a non-negative integer and less than 2147483648
+- `QUANTITY` must be a non-negative integer and less than or equal to 2147483647
   - e.g. 1, 10, 100
-- `PRICE` must be a non-negative integer or decimal number and less than 2147483648
+- `PRICE` must be a non-negative integer or decimal number and less than or equal to 2147483647
   - e.g. 1, 0.20, 12.3, 12.345
 - If the `PRICE` given has more than 2 decimal places, it will be rounded off to the nearest 2 decimal places
   - e.g. 12.345 ≈ 12.35